schouvik/Text-fallstudie-interactive/ocr/ocr-quality.md

   <!-- Slider -->
   <div style="margin-top:15px;">
-    <p> At low recognition accuracy, a larger number of characters is typically missed, leading to low recall, while precision may still remain relatively high         if only few incorrect characters are inserted.
-As the recognition accuracy increases, recall generally improves, and the operating point in the                 Precision–Recall diagram shifts accordingly.</p>
+    <p> At low recognition accuracy, a larger number of characters is typically missed leading to low recall, while precision may still remain relatively high         if only few incorrect characters are inserted.
+As the recognition accuracy increases, recall generally improves and the operating point in the                 Precision–Recall diagram changes accordingly.</p>
     <label>Simulated OCR accuracy:</label>
     <input id="toySlider" type="range" min="0" max="100" value="80"
            style="width:250px; margin-left:10px;">